Who Left the Dogs Out? 3D Animal Reconstruction with Expectation Maximization in the Loop

 \subsection{Expectation Maximization in the loop}

 As previously discussed, our initial shape prior is obtained from artist data which we find is unrepresentative of the diverse shapes present in our real dog dataset.
-We address this by proposing to recover the latent variables $w_{i}^{m}$ and parameters ($\mu_{\shape}^{m}$, $\Sigma_{\shape}^{m}$ and $\Pi_{\shape}^{m}$) of our 3D shape prior by learning from monocular images of `in the wild' dogs and their 2D training labels in our training dataset.
+We address this by proposing to recover the latent variables $w_{i}^{m}$ and parameters ($\mu_{\shape}^{m}$, $\Sigma_{\shape}^{m}$ and $\Pi_{\shape}^{m}$) of our 3D shape prior by learning from monocular images of in-the-wild dogs and their 2D training labels in our training dataset.

 We achieve this using Expectation Maximization (EM), which regularly updates the means and variances for each mixture component and per-image mixture weights based on the observed shapes in the training set.
 While training our 3D reconstruction network, we progressively update our shape mixture model with an alternating `E' step and `M' step described below: